BugDotNet/.github/rationale.md

 So obviously they don't seem to care about making the language server easily usable by other people.

-Further more, the Q&A discussion mentioned earlier mentions a relevant issue:
+Furthermore, the Q&A discussion mentioned earlier mentions a relevant issue:

 > We do publish a nuget package (not to nuget.org though).
 > See [#71474 (comment)](https://github.com/dotnet/roslyn/issues/71474#issuecomment-2177303207)